renato0307/learning-go/it1-lib-add-first-utility-function.md

 or Finance.

-As the number of categories and utilities will grow with time, a proper project structure is needed to ensure we keep the code organized and easily to maintain.
+As the number of categories and utilities will grow with time, a proper project structure is needed to ensure we keep the code organized and easy to maintain.

 The typical project layout of a Go project can be found